-When compared to their WLTP-estimated range, electric vehicles with a heating system experienced an average seasonal range loss of roughly 25%.
+When compared to their WLTP-estimated range, models with a heating system experienced an average seasonal range loss of roughly 25%.

 All electric cars lose some range in winter conditions.
 In colder winter regions, such as Norway, Sweden, Finland, and northern United States, EV users must adapt their daily driving and charging habits.
 The bad news is that’s all there is to it.
 The good news is that this loss of range is only temporary, and EV battery will not be harmed in the long run.
 The projected range of EV at full charge should revert to normal when the glaciers melt and the temperatures rise.